f10w3r/sci-clone/README.md

 # SCI-CLONE

-Download journal articles yearly from Sci-hub.
+A simple script for downloading journal articles yearly from Sci-hub.

 The main idea is that first to query the DOI from crossref.org, and then download article with the DOI from Sci-Hub.